 Measures of Excellence

-- Among graduates of all Virginia colleges and universities, graduates of William and Mary's teacher education programs consistently maintain the highest scores on all sections of the PRAXIS series.
+- Among graduates of all Virginia colleges and universities, graduates of William & Mary's teacher education programs consistently maintain the highest scores on all sections of the PRAXIS series.

-- The SAT scores of students enrolled in William and Mary's undergraduate teacher education programs typically meet or exceed the mean SAT of all William and Mary undergraduate students.
+- The SAT scores of students enrolled in William & Mary's undergraduate teacher education programs typically meet or exceed the mean SAT of all William & Mary undergraduate students.

-- Those who complete teacher education programs at William and Mary--at both undergraduate and graduate levels--are highly sought by employing school districts throughout the country.
+- Those who complete teacher education programs at William & Mary — at both undergraduate and graduate levels — are highly sought by employing school districts throughout the country.